 Aequor is committed to providing a higher standard of service to our clients and to the delivery of safe, quality patient care.
-As a Aequor employee, you play a very valuable role in our success in delivering excellent customer service and in our ability to achieve Joint Commission Certification.
-We are implementing a "Do Not Send" Prevention Program.
+As an Aequor's employee, you play a very valuable role in our success in delivering excellent customer service and in our ability to achieve Joint Commission Certification.
+To achieve and maintain this Aequor has a "Do Not Send" Prevention Program.

-- Below is the Termination Policy. - Following the Termination Policy are the Do Not Send Prevention Curriculum and the Do Not Send Prevention Quiz - You will be held responsible for the information in the curriculum and quiz in both your clinical and professional / behavioral performances every time you work for Aequor - Please take the quiz and return only the answer sheet to us within 14 days in the enclosed self-addressed-stamped-envelope. - When a performance issue arises, Aequor will use the point system outlined below.
+- Below is the Termination Policy. - Following the Termination Policy are the Do Not Send Prevention Curriculum and the Do Not Send Prevention Quiz - You will be held responsible for the information in the curriculum and quiz in both your clinical and professional / behavioral performances every time you work for Aequor - When a performance issue arises, Aequor will use the point system outlined below.
 As you can see, significant performance issues or ongoing performance issues could result in termination.
 By implementing this program, it is our goal to reduce the number of performance issues and/or Do Not Sends.